frederic-perez/AmE-dictionary/data/dictionary.md

 __bovine<sup>1</sup>__ _adj_ Relating to a cow or cattle.
 __bovine<sup>2</sup>__ _n_ An animal belonging to the genus (Bos) of ruminant mammals that includes the cow, wild ox, and yak.
 __bow__ _n_ :five::camera::hammer: _A gift bow._ _Lexus (Toyota's luxury brand) put the red bows atop its cars two weeks before Thanksgiving._ _Violins, violas, cellos and bows._ _The bow of the ship._
+__bowdlerize__ _v_ To remove the parts of a book, movie, or play that are likely to offend people, with the result that it is no longer very good.
 __bowel movement__ _n_ (BM) A euphemism for defecation; _"he had a bowel movement."_
 __bowie knife__ :two::hammer:
 __bowler hats__ _n_ A hard felt hat with a rounded crown, originally created by the London hat-makers Thomas and William Bowler in 1849. _Syn_ billycock, bob hat, bombín, derby